codercreative/sunnyside-agency/README.md

 ### Challenges along the way

-- Keeping track of all the "moving parts" in different screen sizes with grid and flexbox
+- Keeping track of all the "moving parts" in different screen sizes with grid and flexbox and determining when I should use flexbox and when to use grid
 - Creating the hamburger nav
 - Have text overlap images in some but not all sections
 - Getting rid of default padding around images (solution: `display: block`)